KingIdee/guest-writer/articles/2018-09-06-managing-the-state-of-react-apps-with-mobx.markdown

 );
 ```

-This reaction function reacts to changes of the length and title.
+This reaction function reacts to changes of the length and title of the list.

 Another reaction function available for React developers is the `observer` function.
 This is not provided by the main `mobx` package, but instead, provided by the `mobx-react` package.
 You can use it on a component by just adding the `@observer` decorator in front of it like so: